potassco/fastlane/docs/implementation/interfaces.md

 # Interfaces

 This page describes the interfaces provided to customize the LNS search.
-All interfaces can be found in the `mod_lns.interfaces` module.
+All interfaces can be found in the `fastlane.interfaces` module.
 Example implementations of these interfaces can be found in the `lib` submodule.